Ferdinand Waldo Demara: Impersonations

 Afterwards, Demara served as an orderly in a Los Angeles sanitarium, and served as an instructor in St. Martin's College (now a university) in the state of Washington.
 The FBI captured him and he served 18 months at the Naval Disciplinary Barracks, San Pedro, California, for desertion.
 After his release, he assumed a fake identity and studied law at night at Northeastern University, then joined the Brothers of Christian Instruction in Maine, a Roman Catholic order.

 While there, he became acquainted with a young Canadian surgeon named Joseph C. Cyr.
 That led to his most famous exploit in which he masqueraded as Cyr, working as a ship's doctor aboard HMCS Cayuga, a Royal Canadian Navy destroyer, during the Korean War.
-He managed to improvise successful major surgeries and fend off infection with generous amounts of penicillin.
-His most notable surgical practices were performed on some sixteen Korean combat injuries who were loaded onto the Cayuga.
-All eyes turned to Demara, as several men needed urgent surgery.
-After ordering personnel to transport them to the ship's operating room and prep them for treatment, Demara disappeared to his room with a textbook on general surgery and speed-read the steps for the procedures that lay ahead, including major chest surgery.
-All the men survived.

-Accounts of his heroic efforts ended up in Canadian newspapers, reaching the mother of the real Joseph Cyr, who was quietly practicing medicine in Grand Falls, New Brunswick.
-When news of the impersonation reached the Cayuga, still on station off Korea, Captain James Plomer at first refused to believe them.
-Demara, however, confessed and returned to Canada to face a court-martial.
-Faced with the embarrassment of having allowed an impostor into the Royal Canadian Navy's ranks, a board of enquiry instead chose to quietly dismiss him and force his deportation to the United States.
+Commander Peter Godwin Chance recalls that after guerrillas opened fire on the sailors, "our intrepid Doctor Joe Cyr, fully clad in the surgical garb, calmly moved among the soldiers tending to their wounds seemingly without a care in the world.
+In the aftermath of this pretty dirty vignette of what amounted to a civil war, it was clear to all of us in 'Cayuga' that our Joe deserved a medal for obvious bravery."
+The PR officer sent a recommendation for a commendation to the higher ups.
+However, several months later word came back that he was an imposter.
+The crew did not believe it at first and confronted Demara.
+After three days where he locked himself in his cabin, he surrendered and was brought back to Canada, where he was released without charges.

-The MASH episode "Dear Dad...Again" included a one-time character Captain Adam Casey, likely inspired by Demara's exploits, who performs several surgeries, but turns out not to be a real surgeon.
+The MASH episode "Dear Dad...Again" included a one-time character, Captain Adam Casey, likely inspired by Demara's exploits, who performs several surgeries, but turns out not to be a real surgeon.